Ashwagandha – The winter cherry from Ayurveda

 In evolutionary terms, stress represents an important survival mechanism, namely the so-called fight-or-flight response.
 Stress floods the body with stress hormones, such as adrenaline, in dangerous situations to prepare it for flight.
 In the past, it was a matter of life and death when our ancestors had to escape from saber-toothed tigers and the like.
 However, this former advantage, which ensured our survival, is mostly a disadvantage in the modern world.

 Today, stress arises from time pressure, busy schedules, deadlines, traffic chaos and many causes from which we can not escape in everyday life.
 Often a permanent stress arises, which brings our hormonal system out of balance.
-The level of the stress hormone cortisol increases, which decreases the function of our immune system, meaning we are more susceptible to illness.
+The level of the stress hormone cortisol increases, which decreases the function of our immune system.
+This means we are more susceptible to illness.

 5. Studies show: Ashwagandha as a remedy for stress and depression